 If your boat is unpowered but too large or heavy to portage around the lock chambers then it will need to have a canal licence.
 For safety reasons occupants of small unpowered craft using the lock chambers are likely to be asked to disembark and pull the craft through on ropes.
-Sailing in the manmade canal reaches is prohibited by canal byelaws – vessels must be rowed or under power at all times in the manmade reaches of the canal.
+Boaters can enjoy sailing in the loch sections, however, due to safety reasons, vessels must be rowed or under power at all times in the manmade reaches of the canal.

 The Bye Laws of the Caledonian Canal, which have been in force since 1966, require that vessels comply with the speed limits of 6 m.p.h.
 (5.2 knots) in any part of the canal where ‘the waterway has been raised artificially’ and Skippers are required to pass moored craft at ‘Dead Slow’.
 Please download our Large Craft Operating Protocol for full details.